-The PEAK 2 PEAK Gondola that connects Whistler and Blackcomb mountains was considered a glitzy, and expensive, PR move when it opened in 2007.
-Today the 1.9-mile span, the longest unsupported span in the world, ferries hikers, bikers and, of course, skiers and snowboarders to the slopes they seek.
-Best of all, the PEAK 2 PEAK provides access to alpine wilderness usually reserved exclusively for the athletically inclined.
-(This is the adventure I take my 83-year old mother on in Whistler, and she is blown away, as is her eight-year old grandson.)
+The Peak 2 Peak Gondola that connects Whistler and Blackcomb mountains was considered a glitzy and expensive PR move when it opened in 2007.
+Today the 1.9-mile span, the longest unsupported span in the world, ferries hikers, bikers, and of course, skiers and snowboarders to the slopes they seek.
+Best of all, the Peak 2 Peak provides access to alpine wilderness usually reserved exclusively for the athletically inclined.
+(This is the adventure I take my 83-year-old mother on in Whistler, and she is blown away, as is her 8-year-old grandson.)
 Flying through the air, 1,431 feet up with hardly a support tower in sight, is a thrill.
 The 11-minute ride soars above snow walls, wildflower meadows, Fitzsimmons Creek, and several trails down, around, and behind the Whistler peaks.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Literally Peak To Peak In Whistler, Canada